dhmunro/dudley/docs/syntax.rst

 shapes.

-The other big difference bewteen a referenced data declaration and an ordinary declaration for data in a dict is that the referenced declaration automatically goes in the root dict, without affecting the current working dict.
+The other big difference bewteen a referenced data declaration and an ordinary declaration for data in a dict or list is that the referenced declaration automatically goes in the root dict, without affecting the current working dict.